-- They have white rings around the eyes, with brown irises
+- They have white rings around the eyes, with brown irises.

-- Outer tail feathers are edged with a yellow band
+- Outer tail feathers are edged with a yellow band.

-- Rump is greyish blue
+- The rump is greyish blue.

-- Legs and feet are grey
+- Legs and feet are grey.

-Fischer’s Lovebird Male Female Difference
+Fischer’s Lovebird Male-Female Difference

 According to Bio Web of Conferences, the polymerase chain reaction test can also be used to determine the sex of a Fischer’s lovebird.